-The audited financial statements of the HIT for the fiscal year ended December 31, 2023, including notes thereto and the report of Ernst & Young, LLP were filed with the Securities and Exchange Commission on March 8, 2024 (Accession No. 0001999371-24-003305) as part of the HIT's 2023 Annual Report on Form N-CSR, and are incorporated by reference into this SAI.
+The audited financial statements of the HIT for the fiscal year ended December 31, 2024, including notes thereto and the report of Ernst & Young LLP were filed with the Securities and Exchange Commission on March 7, 2025 (Accession No. 0001839882-014501) on Form N-CSR, and are incorporated by reference into this SAI.